 Whatever the motivation, under the Mental Capacity Act 2005 it is clear that there are certain decisions that cannot be made on behalf of another person; this includes a decision to marry.
 A decision in relation to marriage or sexual relations cannot be made on behalf of someone who lacks the mental capacity to make such decisions independently.

 Where there is concern that an adult is being forced into a marriage they do not or cannot consent to, there will be an overlap between action taken under the legal provisions to tackle forced marriage legislation and the safeguarding adults process.
 In this case action will be coordinated between the police, the local authority and other relevant organisations in conjunction with the adult and an Independent Mental Capacity Advocate.
-See also Mental Capacity, Independent Mental Capacity Advocates and Independent Mental Health Advocates and Safeguarding Adults Procedures.
+See also the chapters on Mental Capacity, Independent Mental Capacity Advocates and Independent Mental Health Advocates and Safeguarding Adults Procedures.

 Professionals should ensure that they make a full record of all discussions, including with whom they take place and any actions taken including referrals to other agencies.
 They should also inform their line manager who should sign off the discussions / action (see also Case Recording).